AmirHanache/AmirHanache.github.io/README.md

 Research Assistant, Nevada State University, Henderson, NV, May 2023 - Present

-● Continuing project work as part of DATA 499 Independent Study, focusing on advanced modeling techniques, mathematical modeling, and experiment design./n ● Collaborated with a data science professor to develop LAKE 3.0, a predictive model aimed at forecasting temperature profiles of Lake Mead, Nevada.
+● Continuing project work as part of DATA 499 Independent Study, focusing on advanced modeling techniques, mathematical modeling, and experiment design.
+● Collaborated with a data science professor to develop LAKE 3.0, a predictive model aimed at forecasting temperature profiles of Lake Mead, Nevada.
 ● Utilized Python programming to perform data cleaning, organization, numerical analysis, and